Geography of Madagascar: Geographical regions

 Madagascar can be divided into five general geographical regions: the east coast, the Tsaratanana Massif, the Central Highlands, the west coast, and the southwest.
 The highest elevations parallel the east coast.
-The total size is 587040 km2, which makes it the world's second largest island country.

 East coast

 The east coast consists of a narrow band of lowlands about 50 km wide, formed from the sedimentation of alluvial soils, and an intermediate zone composed of steep bluffs alternating with ravines bordering an escarpment of about 500 m in elevation, which gives access to the Central Highlands.
 The coastal region runs roughly from north of Baie d'Antongil, the most prominent feature on the Masoala Peninsula, to the far north of the island.
 The coastline is straight, with the exception of a bay, offering less in the way of natural harbors than the west coast.

 The Canal des Pangalanes, an 800 km lagoon formed naturally by the washing of sand up on the island by the Indian Ocean currents and by the silting of rivers, is a feature of the coast; it has been used both as a means of transportation up and down the coast and as a fishing area.
 The beach slopes steeply into deep water.
 The east coast is considered dangerous for swimmers and sailors because of the large number of sharks that frequent the shoreline.